joshbegley/nyt-latest/README.md

 **Tage Thompson fight not enough in Sabres loss as 'Fire Adams' chants continue: 5 thoughts**\
-`The crowd in Buffalo's 5-0 loss to New Jersey grew hostile toward GM Kevyn Adams and even tried to start a chat about selling the team.`\
+`The crowd in Buffalo's 5-0 loss to New Jersey grew hostile toward GM Kevyn Adams and tried to start a chant about selling the team.`\
 https://nytimes.com/athletic/6846259/2025/11/28/sabres-devils-tage-thompson-fight-kevyn-adams/

 **Take It Back!**\